santidmar/android-fitness-test/README.md

 android-fitness-test
 ==============

-&nbsp;&nbsp;&nbsp;&nbsp;This repository right here is a prototype I came up with for a weightlifting companion app for Android.
+&nbsp;&nbsp;&nbsp;&nbsp;This project right here is a prototype I came up with for a weightlifting companion app for Android.
 It features a routine journal, TDEE calculator, and a strength standards activity.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;Development for this prototype is no longer underway.
 I am currently working on a more polished version in private.
-The following are screenshots from the latest version.
+The following are screenshots from the latest version of mine.

 Strength Standards:
 - http://imgur.com/xMAZhpW